 Regulations for taking a pet dog or cat to MalaysiaPets entering from the United Kingdom, Eire, Northern Ireland, New Zealand, Japan and Brunei:

 - Your pet must be accompanied with an Import License issued by the Director General of Veterinary Services or the State Director.
+The license must be returned in person by either the importer, a friend or relative or an licensed agent.
 This document is good for 30 days from issuance.

 - ISO 11784/11785 ISO compliant 15 digit pet microchip